Lucky (2012 Telugu film)

 Lucky is a 2012 Indian Telugu-language romantic comedy film written and directed by Hari.
 The film stars Srikanth and Meghana Raj in the lead.
 It is a remake of the Marathi movie Aga Bai Arrecha!
 (2004), which itself is loosely based on the American film What Women Want (2000).
 Sai Karthik provided the music.
 The movie was released on 1 November 2012.

 Soundtrack

-The audio was released at Prasad Labs in Hyderabad on 2 October 2012.
-Padma Shri Dr. Brahmanandam released the audio CDs and presented them to Dr. D. Ramanaidu and Srikanth.
-Other prominent guests were S V Krishna Reddy, Srinu Vaitla, AVS, Roja, Sagar, T. Prasanna Kumar, and KVV Satyanarayana, among others.
+The music was composed by Sai Karthik.